 We recommend for small size drip system setups to use an EZ Flow injector.
 EZ Flow comes in 3/4 gallon and 2 gallon holding tanks which take up little space, can be placed on the ground, are easy to connect to your water supply, can handle high PSI and are the most inexpensive reliable injectors.
 The one big downside to using EZ Flow injectors is that they work using a dilution mechanism.
 Your holding tank will be filled with your concentrated fertilizer mix and when your drip system turns on it will push water into your holding tank through one water line and then push it out through through an exiting water line that will mix the concentrate to the mix ratio dial you preset.
 The problem here is that with each use of your EZ Flow injector your concentrate mix will become more and more diluted with water until the entire holding tank is nothing but water after a number of uses.
 So your plants will not get a constant mix of fertilizers which goes against their need for constant inputs that they can grow accustom to over time allowing them to thrive.

-For the grower that has a large collection of hibiscus plants and/or spread out over large areas a stronger and larger volume injector is needed.
+For growers that are serious about giving the best inputs to their hibiscus on a constant basis, have a large collection of hibiscus plants and/or spread out over large areas a stronger and larger volume injector is needed.
 We have tested out several of the top of the line fertilizer injectors over the years and have found that Dosatron is the most reliable.
 Other brands tend to start having mechanical issues after several years and seem to be more sensitive to the elements.
 Dosatron also offers a nice array of injectors that offer different gallons per hour output.
 This is very important as the more drippers, micro sprinklers and distance you cover with your drip lines your water pressure can drop quickly to your peripheral outlying lines and emitters causing them to not work.
 The set up and assembly needed is definitely a lot more complicated and involves some planning out ahead of time but the results are well worth it.
 You can choose the size holding tank (not part of the Dosatron Injector assembly) for your concentrate fertilizer mix you want to accommodate both space available as well as controlling what intervals you will have to refill your tank concentrate mix.
 The giant advantage with Dosatron is it mixes your concentrate with the water inside of the pump itself drawing up only pure concentrate from your holding tank (it never gets diluted).
 Also with the ability to get a pump with much stronger gallon per hour volumes you can supply water to much larger areas and more plants.